kartikvittal/gettingandcleaningdata/codebook.md

 6 LAYING  laying

-measures: These are the values that were of interest for this exercise.
+measures: These are the mean(average) values of the original measures that were of interest for this exercise.
 These contain the variables that have the words MEAN and STD from the original dataset.
 There are a total of 86 measures and their names have been lower cased and dots have been removed.
-List provided below
+List provided below.

 tbodyaccmeanx